yehdihouldanna/dhamet/Feautures_To_Add.md

 - Tournament Feature. (add a features that queues multiple players and pair them in a tournament set up)

 - Authentication with google,facebook APIs. (add a social authentication based on the Auth2 api of google and facebook)

+- Connect the website with google analytics API.

 - Extra AI levels and make them use soufflé too. ( inceased AI difficulty options )